yutingshih/data-structure-homework/README.md

 ## Compile

 All the homework problems share the same Makefile.
-To do the compilation, please navigate into one of the homework directories, and then "make" it with `../ Makefile`.
+To do the compilation, please navigate into one of the homework directories, and then "make" it with `../Makefile`.

 ```bash
 cd homework